ms-iraji/PMCBIT/README.md

 # PMCBIT
-A Persian Medical Chatbot Based on Transformers
+A Persian Healthcare Chatbot Built on Transformer Architecture

 Mohammad-Reza Feizi-Derakhshi a*, Mohammad Saber Iraji b, Siamak Shahriar a